-Whether you’re a small start-up or a corporation with a centennial history, one thing is sure: mistakes happen.
+Whether you’re a small start-up or a corporation with a centennial history, one thing is sure: Mistakes happen.
 Typos are made.
 Incorrect orders are shipped.
 Deadlines are missed.

-No matter if the mistake is large or small, it is how you handle the situation that matters.
-No person or process can be perfect 100% off the time, so it’s imperative to know what to do when the unexpected error occurs.
+No matter if the gaffe is large or small, it is how you handle the situation that matters.
+No person or process can be perfect 100% off the time, so it’s imperative to have a plan for what to do when the unexpected error occurs.

 Step 1: Own It

-Step 2: Apologize (Sincerely!)
+Step 2: Apologize Sincerely

-Step 4: Stop The Self-Flagellation
+Step 4: Communicate

 Step 5: Learn From It

 Beyond a sincere apology and any necessary reparations, there are many ways to use a gift to say you’re sorry.
-Just make sure the gift is appropriate for the situation, aligns with your overall brand messaging and, most importantly, is something the recipient will appreciate, keep and use.
+Just make sure the gift is appropriate for the situation, aligns with your overall brand messaging and, most importantly, is something the recipient will value, keep and use.

 Gaffes.
 Missteps.
 Oversights.
 They happen.
 Don’t let the opportunity pass by to show customers you do care and are truly sorry for the inconvenience.
 The little things make a big difference with their overall satisfaction with the experience you provide.

-However you address the situation, make sure to give the gift in a timely manner—which means you’ll need to have items on hand for immediate use.
+No matter how you address the situation, make sure to give the gift in a timely manner—which means you’ll need to have items on hand for immediate use.
 Need help?
 We’re your source.
-Book an appointment by clicking here or call us at 248-538-4700 to find out about all your options.
-You won’t be sorry!
+Our concierge service can work with you to choose appropriate items that your customers will appreciate.